journeymonitor/control/README.md

 ### Windows

 We do not officially support installing and running this application on Windows environments, but the following might be helpful if you want to give it a try.
-The described steps have been tested on Windows 8.1 Pro x64 WMC).
+The described steps have been tested on Windows 8.1 Pro x64 WMC.

 - First install git: https://git-scm.com/download/win
 - `git clone git@github.com:journeymonitor/control.git`